-On January 29, 2014, the Board authorized a share repurchase program, under which the Company may repurchase up to \$500 million of Common Stock.
-This share repurchase program replaces the Company's share repurchase program previously announced on November 5, 2012.
-In 2013, the Company purchased 0.9 million shares at an aggregate cost of approximately \$50 million under the previous share purchase authorization, which is now terminated.
-In addition, the Board authorized a new evergreen share repurchase program, under which the Company may repurchase, from time to time, the Common Stock to reduce or eliminate dilution associated with issuances of Common Stock under the Company's incentive plans.
+On January 29, 2014, the Board authorized the 2014 Share Repurchase Program.
+The 2014 Share Repurchase Program replaced the Company's share repurchase program announced on November 5, 2012.
+In addition, the Board authorized an evergreen share repurchase program, under which the Company may repurchase, from time to time, Common Stock to reduce or eliminate dilution associated with issuances of Common Stock under the Company's incentive plans.